haproxy/haproxy/doc/lua-api/index.rst

   the Lua code seems to be run in blocking, but it is not the case.

 The Lua code is loaded in one or more files.
 These files contains main code and functions.
-Lua have 7 execution context.
+Lua has 8 execution contexts.

 1. The Lua file **body context**.
 It is executed during the load of the Lua file in the HAProxy `[global]` section with the directive `lua-load`.
 It is